zahornyak/sample_rails_app/README.md

 $ cd sample_rails_app
 ```

-Then install the needed gems (while skipping any gems needed only in production):
+Then install the needed gems (while skipping any gems needed only in producti

 ```
 $ bundle install --without production